Skip to content

 Play around a bit to get the idea, then move to task 1.
 (It's worth noticing that Mr Turtle doesn't care too much about new lines: we can put two commands onto one line or split a single command over several lines as we wish.)

-Task 1: draw a house
+Task 1: Drawing a house

 Draw the classic line-drawing of a house (a square with the two diagonals and a roof) without going over any line twice.
+We suggest drawing it by hand first to check the right way to do it.

 Discuss